oussama1598/tic_tac_toe/README.md

 # TIC_TAC_TOE

-This project was given as an assignment in the school i'm currently in.
-What made this projet so hard to finish was the language used to develop it, we had to use C, which had its difficulties, the libraries we had to use made difficult as well.
+This project was given as an assignment in the school I’m in.
+What made this project so hard to finish was the language used to develop it.
+We had to use C, which had its difficulties, the libraries we had to use made difficult.

 But overall it was a good and entertaining project to build.